How to control translation quality with QA checks and review statuses

 Automating the review status application

-Benefits of using review statuses
+Benefits of QA checks + review statuses

 Summary